-- 1. Turn on the left rear element to the desired level of heat. - 2.
-Turn the bridge control to the on position. - 3.
-The bridge element will heat at the same level as the left rear element.
-If the left rear control is turned off, the bridge will also turn off.
-Be sure to turn the bridge control to the off position when finished cooking.
+- 1. Turn on the front and rear controls to the desired level of heat. - 2.
+Turn the bridge control to the ON position.

-BRIDGE
+Note: The heat level of the bridge element is regulated by the heat setting of the front control and will cycle on and off with the front element.

-ZO
+3. Be sure to turn the bridge control to the off position when finished cooking.